OWASP/www-project-security-qualitative-metrics/SECURITY-QUALITATIVE-METRICS.md

-## Metrics related to Highlights of Code Generation
+## Metrics Related to Highlights of Code Generation

 In this fourth group, the characterstics related to automatic code generation which are related to the security of the projects are included.
 Since, details and more detailed security issues would be dependent on the automatic code generator, in this part, only the general principals which matters are included.